-i Graph Creation and Modification Privileges
+(i) Graph Creation and Modification Privileges

-Only superusers can define global vertex types. global edge types, and graphs, using CREATE VERTEX / EDGE / GRAPH.

-However, once a graph has been created, its admin and designers users can customize its schema, including adding new local vertex types and local edge types, by using a SCHEMA_CHANGE JOB, described in the next section.
+Only superusers and globaldesigners can define global vertex types. global edge types, and graphs, using CREATE VERTEX / EDGE / GRAPH.
+However, once a graph has been created, its admin and designer users can customize its schema, including adding new local vertex types and local edge types, by using a SCHEMA_CHANGE JOB, described at Modifying a Graph Schema.